What Your BMI Doesn’t Tell You

 BMI's Drawbacks continued...

-Compared to whites with the same weight and BMI, African-Americans tend to have less visceral fat and more muscle mass, Atkinson says.
-Therefore, an African-American person with a BMI of 28, which the standard chart defines as overweight, might be as healthy as a white person with a BMI of 25.
+In contrast, many African-Americans may have a high BMI, but without the health risks that usually go along with it.
+Compared to whites with the same weight and BMI, African-Americans tend to have less visceral fat (fat around their organs) and more muscle mass, Atkinson says.
+Therefore, an African-American with a BMI of 28, which the standard chart calls overweight, might be as healthy as a white person with a BMI of 25.

-Waist Size: This is as simple as it gets: wrapping a tape measure around your waist.
-For an accurate waist measurement, Kahan says the tape measure should encircle your waist at the top of your hip bones in your lower back and go around to the belly button.
+Waist size: For an accurate measurement, the tape measure should go around your waist at the top of your hip bones in your lower back and go around to the belly button.

 To help prevent health problems from being overweight, men should keep their waist size to no more than 39 or 40 inches.
 Women should stick to no more than 34 or 35 inches.
 Again, there are some ethnic differences.
 Asian men should keep their waists no more than 35.5 inches and Asian women to no more than 31.5 inches, according to the Joslin Diabetes Center.

 Waist-to-height ratio: This compares your waist measurement to your height.
 It may be even more helpful than waist circumference alone, Kahan says.
 The goal is for your waist circumference to be less than half of your height.